flsusp/m2mams/README.md

 With this claims, the verifier can identify exactly which public key to use to verify the signature.

+This component can be used as a command on the [CLI](https://github.com/flsusp/m2mams-cli) or as lib, as provided by [m2mams-signer-go](https://github.com/flsusp/m2mams-signer-go).

 ### Verifier [SERVER]

 Finally, the verifier, that has access to all the registered public keys and is able to identify which one should be used and use it to verify a given JWT token.

+This component can be used as a command on the [CLI](https://github.com/flsusp/m2mams-cli) or as lib, as provided by [m2mams-verifier-go](https://github.com/flsusp/m2mams-verifier-go).